deepaksood619/deepaksood619.github.io/docs/psychology/productivity-productive-time-management-todo.md

 2. Don't Multitask
 3. Have Themed Days
 4. Discipline Matters More Than Intelligence
+1. You might have all the knowledge, talent, or skill in the world, but because of a lack of discipline, you will never make it. – Daniel Walter
 5. Recharge and Refresh Mid-Day To Keep Up Your Mental Fitness
 6. Devote at Least 50% of Your Time to Building Great Products.
 Avoid Ego-Gratifying Activities.
 7. Write Notes Down on Paper